abhijeet007rocks8/Dev-Scripts/JAVA/Analog_Clock/README.md

 <img src="./Images/ac.png">
 </p>

-The  clock has much simpler design because we have to use the graphical components like button to display the current time.
+The Analog clock to display the current time.

 ## Screenshots